DimensionSoftware/instant-skeleton/README.md

 Build Bigger with Less
 ----------------------
-Best _opinionated_ realtime framework to lift heavy functionality lightening quick with Node.JS
+Best realtime framework to lift heavy functionality lightening quick with Node.JS

 **PROTIP** [Be sure to peruse our fancy documentation](http://dimensionsoftware.github.io/instant-skeleton)